solita/solita.github.com/_posts/2020-12-11-cross-platform-juggle-with-flutter.md

 **Desktop**: Currently in [Alpha](https://flutter.dev/desktop), you can build native Windows, macOS, or Linux desktop applications.
 To compile targeting a specific platform, you need to be on that platform, i.e., you can not create a macOS app on a Windows machine.
 Once could assume that by being alpha the support would be lacking.
 There is already a plethora of plugins for each of the OS ([Windows](https://pub.dev/flutter/packages?platform=windows), [macOS](https://pub.dev/flutter/packages?platform=macos), and [Linux](https://pub.dev/flutter/packages?platform=linux)).
 To get started, you can find a guided CodeLab [here](https://codelabs.developers.google.com/codelabs/flutter-github-graphql-client/index.html#0).

 **Backend**: [Aquaduct](https://aqueduct.io/) - OK!
-This is not Flutter... but it is built with Dart! :sweat_smile: Aqueduct is an object-oriented, multi-threaded HTTP server framework, running on top of Dart VM.
+This is not Flutter... but it is built with Dart!
+Aqueduct is an object-oriented, multi-threaded HTTP server framework, running on top of Dart VM.
 It has an integrated test library allowing for end-to-end integration tests without requiring mocking, and supports the continuous integration tools we love.

 To showcase Flutter across platforms, you can take a look at [Flutter Gallery](https://github.com/flutter/gallery), a truly cross-platform app shared by Google.
 All in all, I'm excited for Flutter.
 There is a fear that Flutter will disappear.
 However, given the ongoing secrecy on [Fucshia OS](https://www.theverge.com/2020/12/8/22163225/google-fuchsia-os-call-contributors-mailing-list-governance), I would not be surprised to find Flutter powering future devices, in all shapes and forms.